dlyesteryear/setvmode/README.md

 It can be used in setupts where MiSTer is connected to a 15Khz monitor and the font is too small to be readable.

 # Usage
 1. download SETTVMODE.EXE
 2. type SETTVMODE XX where XX is the videomode, in hex.
+3. You may add SETVMODE to you AUTOEXEC.BAT to have the change automatically applied on startup.

 Available video modes are